 Where: Lerwick, Shetland Islands

 January will continue to roll on, and by the end of it, you might miss playing with fire.
-Fear not, just pack your warmest kilt and head up to Lerwick, capital city of the Shetland Islands.
+Fear not, just pack your warmest kilt and head up to Lerwick, capital city of the Shetland Islands, on the last Tuesday in January.
 It’s time for the Viking festival, Up Helly Aa, with bonfires enough for everyone.

 Another New Year’s Festival